r-nyknicks-moderators/discord-hooks/README.md

 ---

-Use this [tool to get your refresh token](https://github.com/not-an-aardvark/reddit-oauth-helper) for the application to connect the application to your Reddit Account (allow all scopes)
+Use this [tool to get your refresh token](https://github.com/not-an-aardvark/reddit-oauth-helper) for the application to connect the application to your Reddit Account (allow all scopes).
+Use permanent token as temporary needs a refresh every hour.

 Copy the output (in the browser or in the terminal) and update the `.env` file accordingly You can always get another set of this information by re-authorizing the application